FernandoSolano/AutumnMobile/README.md

 <h2>Key features:</h2>
   - Consumes a Laravel REST service using Volley.<br>
-  - Displays information on graphics.<br>
+  - Displays information on graphics using MPAndroidChart library.<br>